 11. Make Sure Your Information is Presented Clearly and Concisely

 As mentioned before, employers have limited time to skim through a huge amount of resumes.
 Therefore, you should present your information clearly and concisely to capture their attention.

 You can also make use of bullet points to illustrate the key points of your resume.
 This enables the reader to quickly understand your significant work experience and qualifications with just a brief scan of your resume.
 This is precisely how to write a resume in Singapore that awes the hiring managers!

 12. Consider Using a Visume

 If you wish to differentiate yourself from other job applicants, you can consider complementing your paper resume with a Visume.
 A Visume is a video resume that allows you to show parts of you that cannot be captured on paper.
 For instance, a Visume will allow the potential employer to observe your mannerisms and hear how you speak.
 This may be helpful especially if your written resume is not very impressive and you wish to supplement it using another means.

 Apart from keeping the content of your resume concise, you should also limit your resume to 1 to 2 pages.
 At the end of the day, you want to zero in on your key achievements and qualities when writing a resume in Singapore.
 You should not be putting every single thing that comes to mind.

 The reader would be turned off if you make them read lengthy, irrelevant passages or a written documentary of your entire life.
 Thus, you should always strive to keep your resume short and to the point.
 This is key to good resume writing in this technological age.

 Hopefully using our key tips on how to write a resume in Singapore will improve your job application and land you an interview!
-Also, check out our career tips in Singapore to help you succeed faster in your professional career!
+After getting your new role, you can check out our resignation letter templates to help you resign in a professional manner.